Generalist Equivariant Transformer Towards 3D Molecular Interaction Learning: Introduction

-In this paper, we propose a unified representation mechanism by modeling a complex involved in molecular interaction as \emph{a geometric graph of sets}.
+In this paper, we tackle this problem by modeling a complex involved in molecular interaction as \emph{a geometric graph of sets}.
 This representation follows a bilevel design: in the top level, a complex is represented as a geometric graph of blocks; in the bottom level, each block contains a set of atomic instances.
 It is nontrivial to process such bilevel geometric graphs, as the model should handle blocks of variable sizes and ensure certain specific geometries.
 To this end, we propose \emph{Generalist Equivariant Transformer (GET)}, which consists of the three modules: bilevel attention module, feed-forward module and layer normalization module.
 To be specific, the bilevel attention module updates the information of each atom by adopting both sparse block-level and dense atom-level attentions.
-By its design, this module is E(3)-equivariant regarding the 3D coordinates and permutation-invariant regarding all atoms within each block, and works regardless of the block size.
-The feed-forward module is to inject the intra-block geometry to each atom, and the layer normalization module is proposed to stabilize and accelerate the training, both of which are designed to be E(3)-equivariant.
+The feed-forward module is to inject the intra-block geometry to each atom, and the layer normalization module is proposed to stabilize and accelerate the training.
+All the modules are E(3)-equivariant regarding the 3D coordinates, permutation-invariant regarding all atoms within each block, and work regardless of the varying block size.
+We compare our method with other representation approaches in Figure~\ref{fig:intro}.

+Notably, our formulation of graph of sets is relevant to conventional pooling-based hierarchical models based on graph of graphs~\citep{jin2022antibody}.
+Nevertheless, these hierarchical architecture are usually inefficient and will blot out the fine-grained information after certain pooling-based aggregation, while our GET is able to retain both the atom-level and block-level information.

-We conduct experiments on three tasks concerning molecular interaction: protein-protein affinity (PPA), ligand binding affinity (LBA), and ligand efficacy prediction (LEP).
-The results exhibit the superiority of our GET on the proposed unified representation over traditional methods based on single-level representation.
-More excitingly, we identify strong potential of GET to capture and transfer universal knowledge across different tasks.
-We perform joint training of GET on both PPA and LBA, and observe that the performance is enhanced than its single-task counterparts particularly for PPA.
-The details are provided in our experiments.
+We conduct experiments on various molecular interactions between proteins, small molecules and RNA/DNAs.
+The results exhibit the superiority of our GET on the proposed unified representation over traditional methods including domain-specific independent models, single-level unified representations and hierarchical models.
+More excitingly, we identify strong potential of GET in capturing and transferring shared knowledge across different domains, and enabling zero-shot performance on RNA/DNA-ligand binding affinity prediction.